kairosilveira/kairosilveira/README.md

 📚 An Electrical Engineering student at Federal University of Maranhão<br/>
 💻 An active learner who's passionate about Data Science and Computer Programming<br/>
-📈 Data Analysis, Data Visualization and  Machine Learning algorithms<br/>
+📈 Data science, Machine Learning Engineering<br/>

 ⚡ I am currently woking in some nice projects that you can find [here].